 In 2009, Dr. Clark began her teaching role at Augsburg University in the Department of Nursing, which included coordinating the Augsburg Central Health Commons.
-Since that time her roles have expanded as she has been appointed as the Executive Director of the Augsburg Health Commons and serves as a member of the Mission and Identity Division at the university.
-Her primarily teaching responsibility is in the graduate nursing program in courses that focus on issues of social justice, health inequities, and civic engagement.
-Katie’s scholarship emphasis is creating unique models of teaching and learning in local context.
+Since that time, her roles have expanded as she has been appointed as the Executive Director of the Augsburg Health Commons and serves as a member of the Mission and Identity Division at the university.
+Her primary teaching responsibility is in the graduate nursing program in courses that focus on issues of social justice, health inequities, and civic engagement.
+Katie’s scholarship emphasizes creating unique models of teaching and learning in local context.
 For example, Katie has created and led courses that are designed in an immersion format that allows students to gain insight first-hand from people living in the margins while learning transcultural nursing skills.
 In addition, Katie has collected various oral histories of members of the community, students, and faculty at Augsburg University sharing their stories and experiences, especially as it relates to health.